IngeniousCoderArchives/SongDownloaderV2/README.md

+If you liked this, star the repository!

 # Python Song Downloader

-This is a simple application used to download multiple songs into .mp3, to the same directory as the code.
+This is a simple application used to download songs into .mp3, to the same directory as the code.

-This tool downloads the files through a youtube playlist, one by one.

 ## Installation